therealdreg/xshellex/README.md

 With xshellex you can paste any kind of c-shellcode strings in x64dbg, ollydbg & immunity debugger.
 Also you can convert the "binary-copied-clipboard" to c-shellcode string.

-This plugin uses shellex, my handy C-shellcode to hex converter tool for paste & execute shellcodes in gdb, windbg, radare2, ollydbg, 010 editor etc.
+This plugin uses shellex, my handy "C-shellcode to hex converter" tool for paste & execute shellcodes in gdb, windbg, radare2, ollydbg, 010 editor etc.
 * https://github.com/David-Reguera-Garcia-Dreg/shellex

 ## Install